whatwg/whatwg.org/README.md

 We are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).

+### Location of files

+Several pages present on https://whatwg.org/ are generated or copied from the [whatwg/sg](https://github.com/whatwg/sg) repository.
+This happens in the `deploy.sh` script.

+So if you're confused as to why the `whatwg.org` directory doesn't have everything you see on the site, that's probably why.

 ### Acknowledgments

 Thanks to [DigitalOcean](https://www.digitalocean.com/) for sponsoring the hosting of whatwg.org.